 Increasing the population’s access to lifesaving health care since the late 1980s.

-- The Services de Santé à Grand Impact project recorded over 1 million new family planning users over the past four years, with more than 373,000 adopting long-acting methods.
-To reach this many clients, Jhpiego trained more than 750 providers and 500 community health workers across the four project regions on family planning technical skills, including how to insert contraceptive implants, IUDs and postpartum IUDs.
+- The Services de Santé à Grand Impact project recorded over 1.3 million new family planning users over the past five years, with 32% of users adopting long-acting methods.
+To reach this many clients, Jhpiego trained more than 1,000 providers in over 500 facilities across the four project regions on family planning technical skills, including how to insert contraceptive implants, IUDs and postpartum IUDs.

-- As a result of Jhpiego’s capacity building, the number of health centers offering basic emergency obstetric and newborn care increased from less than 80 to 607, with over 1,000 providers having been trained, and another 225 health centers improved their management of normal labor and delivery using evidence-based best practices.
+- As a result of Jhpiego’s capacity building, the number of health centers offering basic emergency obstetric and newborn care increased from 47 to 238 facilities, and 54 health centers being capable of offering more advanced comprehensive care.

 Our Work in Mali